Oregon boundary dispute

 The Oregon Country/Columbia District stretched from 42°N to 54°40′N. The most heavily disputed portion is highlighted.

 The Oregon boundary dispute or the Oregon Question was a 19th-century territorial dispute over the political division of the Pacific Northwest of North America between several nations that had competing territorial and commercial aspirations in the region.

 Expansionist competition into the region began in the 18th century, with participants including the Russian Empire, Great Britain, Spain, and the United States.
 After the War of 1812, the Oregon dispute took on increased importance for diplomatic relations between the British Empire and the fledgling American republic.
 In the mid-1820s, the Russians signed the Russo-American Treaty of 1824 and the Russo-British Treaty of 1825, and the Spanish signed the Adams–Onís Treaty of 1819, by which Russia and Spain formally withdrew their respective territorial claims in the region, and the British and the Americans acquired residual territorial rights in the disputed area.

-But the question of sovereignty over a portion of the North American Pacific coast was still contested between the United Kingdom and the United States.
+However the question of sovereignty over a portion of the North American Pacific coast was still contested between the United Kingdom and the United States.
 The disputed area was defined as the region west of the Continental Divide of the Americas, north of Mexico's Alta California border of 42nd parallel north, and south of Russian America at parallel 54°40′ north.
 The British generally called this region the Columbia District and the Americans generally called it Oregon Country.